Last modified: 14 August 2015

 We have updated a page reference for the Home Office's Points Based System (Dependant) Policy Guidance.

-Only some types of Tier 4 (General) student can bring family to the UK as dependants, and only some types of family member count as dependants.
+Only some types of Tier 4 (General) student can have family in the UK as dependants, and only some types of family member count as dependants.
 We explain below.

-Which Tier 4 (General) students can bring family to the UK?
+Which Tier 4 (General) students can have family in the UK as dependants?

-You can bring certain family members to the UK as your Tier 4 dependant if:
+You can have certain family members with you in the UK as your Tier 4 dependants if:

 You are government-sponsored and your course is longer than six months OR

 - You are doing a postgraduate level course of 12 months or longer at a publicly-funded Higher Education Institution or a 'recognised body' (see Definitions) OR